mrporterphysics/mrporterphysics.github.io/Daily Plan/20252026/Daily Slides/APAgendas202526.md

 ### 🎯 Goals

-🥅 __
+🥅 _Model circular motion kinematically_

 ### 📆 Upcoming

 - _Buffet Quiz_ on **Tuesday** Next Week
-  - like a buffet, you pick the standards you need to assess
+  - like a buffet, you pick the standards you want
+  - check canvas for averages

 </div>
 </div>